dvernooy/dvernooy.github.io/_embedded/05-mp3_player.md

 - 12.288 Mhz crystal
 - SD card slot

-except for the single **5V** power supply feature - which we'll come to in a minute.
+Except for the single **5V** power supply feature - which we'll come to in a minute.
 There was not much to go by, just [this website](http://www.geeetech.com/wiki/index.php/VS1053_MP3_breakout_board_with_SD_card).
 But it was more than enough to get me started.
-In fact, they had a little example Arduino project posted there, which was fun to play with and just make sure the board worked.
+In fact, they had a little example Arduino project posted there, which was fun to play with to just make sure the board worked.
 Mine did.

 ![]({{ site.url }}/assets/images/projects/mp3/arduino_test.jpg)
 *As usual, the Arduino community has it all covered*

-We'll come back to this "test" project in a minute - turns out that buried inside was something I thought was pretty big, but initially ignored.
+We'll come back to this "test" project in a minute.
+I didn't appreciate until later just what it takes to embed a fully working file system for SD cards.

 ### Circuit diagram
 Here is the circuit diagram for the MP3 player.
+The GEEEtech board takes care of the VS1053b mounting, otherwise the schematic would be a bit more gnarly.

 [![]({{ site.url }}/assets/images/projects/mp3/mp3_circuit.png)]({{ site.url }}/assets/images/projects/mp3/mp3_circuit.png)
 *No pin left behind*

 ### SD cards & interfaces

 SD cards are an easy way to store the audio files.
-But how do you access them?
-Well, the mechanical interface was built into the board, so it was really a matter of figuring out how to access it in software.
+But how do you access those files?
+Well, SD card slot was populated on the back side of the GEEEtech board, so it was really a matter of figuring out how to access it in software.
+I didn't have to hack my own interface on this one.
 The standard pinout for an SD card for accessing with the serial peripheral interface (SPI) looks like this:

 ![]({{ site.url }}/assets/images/projects/mp3/sd_pinout.jpg)
 *Accessing SD card with SPI.*

-Good news is that an SPI bus is built into the ATMega328.
-Just needed to figure out how to package this so the SD card could easily be inserted, but also be out of the way.
+Good news is that an SPI interface is also built into the ATMega328.
+So, software aside, I just needed to figure out how to package things so the SD card could easily be inserted, but also be out of the way.
 Answer?
 Tuck it in back.

 ![]({{ site.url }}/assets/images/projects/mp3/SD.jpg)
 *SD slot is in the back*